 16.1.
-Command, control and operational organisation - Shropshire Council
+Command, Control and Operational Organisation - Shropshire Council

 - 16.1.1.
-The Head of Infrastructure and Communities has overall responsibility for the Winter Service Service within the County.
-Highway Managers are responsible for the day-to-day implementation of policy and control of the Council's operations in each Division. - 16.1.2.
-The competent staff operate a standby roster throughout the Winter Service period.
-They monitor the situation and acting on weather forecasts, ice alert station information decide on what action should be taken.
+The Head of Infrastructure and Communities has overall responsibility for the Winter Maintenance Service within the County.
+Highway Managers are responsible for the day to day implementation of policy and control of the Council's operations in each Division. - 16.1.2.
+The competent staff operate a standby roster throughout the winter service period.
+They monitor the situation and acting on weather forecasts and ice alert station information decide on what action should be taken.

 16.2.
-Command, control and operational organisation - The Service Provider
+Command, Control and Operational Organisation - Kier

-- 16.2.1.1.
-The Service Provider have overall responsibility for delivering the service in accordance with the Highways Term Maintenance Contract including the Winter Service operations. - 16.2.1.2.
-Resources are arranged to give operatives the necessary rest periods to comply with the European Working Time Directive and the Driver Working hours regulations. - 16.2.1.3.
+- 16.2.1.
+The Service Provider has overall responsibility for delivering the service in accordance with the Highways Term Maintenance Contract including the winter service operations. - 16.2.2.
+Resources are arranged to give operatives the necessary rest periods to comply with the European Working Time Directive and the Driver Working hours regulations. - 16.2.3.
 Emergency Works, including snow clearing will require 24-hour continuous manning and feasible working patterns.